 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide explains the specifics related to payments for Infomaniak services and the rights that follow.
+This guide explains the specifics related to payments for Infomaniak services and the rights that arise from them.

 Preamble